Two Dimensional Clustering of Gamma-Ray Bursts using durations and hardness: Introduction

-Despite the conventional wisdom of only two distinct GRB classes, multiple groups have argued over the years for the existence of an intermediate class of GRBs in between the short and long bursts, using T90 as the criterion for classification.
-The first such claim for an intermediate-duration GRB class, with T90 in the range 2−-10s in the BATSE dataset was put forward by ~\citet{Horvath98} and \citet{Mukherjee} and subsequently confirmed by the analysis of the complete BATSE dataset~~\citep{Horvath2002,Chattopadhyay}.
-However, recently this was disputed by ~\citet{Zitouni}, who found that two distributions fit the BATSE T90 data much better compared to three components.
-Evidence for a third lognormal component was also found in Swift/BAT data ~\citep{Horvath2008, Zhang08, Huja09, Horvath10,Horvath16,Zitouni,Tarnopolski}.
-However, these results have been disputed by other authors, who found that the T90 distribution prefers two component~\citep{Yang}.
-Most recently, ~\citet{Kulkarni17} carried out a unified classification of the T90 distributions for the GRB datasets from BATSE, Fermi, Swift, and Beppo-Sax and found that among these, only for Swift GRBs in the observed frame is the evidence for three classes marginally significant at about $2.4\sigma$.
+However, this has been disputed by ~\citet{Zitouni}, who found that two lognormal distributions fit the BATSE T90 data much better compared to three components.
+Evidence for a third lognormal component was also found in the BAT data of Neil Gehrels SWIFT Observatory (Swift, hereafter) ~\citep{Horvath2008, Zhang08, Huja09, Horvath10,Horvath16,Zitouni,Tarnopolski,VonKienlin}.
+However, these results have been disputed by other authors, who found that the T90 distribution prefers two components~\citep{Yang,Tarnopolski19}. ~\citet{Kulkarni17} carried out a unified classification of the T90 distributions for the GRB datasets from BATSE, Fermi, Swift, and Beppo-Sax, and found that among these, only for Swift GRBs in the observed frame is the evidence for three classes marginally significant at about $2.4\sigma$.
 However, when the same analysis is done for the Swift GRBs in the intrinsic GRB frame, two components are preferred.
 For all other datasets, evidence for three components is either very marginal or disfavored.
+Some other works have pointed out that the third component could be an artifact of the skewness in the distribution of long GRBs.
+If the data is modelled using skewed distributions, only two distributions are sufficient~\citep{Tarnopolski16b,Kwong,Tarnopolski19,Tarnosai}.